Prophet Oduro gives a reason why Ghana cannot develop

 In a video making rounds on social media and sighted by GhanaWeb, Prophet Oduro could be seen angrily repeating the words “foolishness” over and over.

-He later explained that ill-mannered behaviours in the country are responsible for the inability of Ghana to develop.
+He later explained that ill-mannered behaviours in the country are responsible for Ghana's inability to develop.

 “Foolishness is one of the reasons why Ghana is not developing...
 In this country, if you want one thing that is not making us develop, that is preventing us from moving forward in this country.
 It is foolishness,” he fumed.